bmresearch/Solnet.Anchor/README.md

 Solnet.Anchor and Solnet.Anchor.Tool are compiled and run in net6.
 Could be easily backported to net5.
 Solnet.Anchor.SourceGenerator is compiled in netstandard2.1 to be able to be used as a Roslyn Source Generator.
 However, machine needs net6 as it just calls Solnet.Anchor.Tool that requires net6.

-Generated code can be run using net5 or net6, and the respective Solnet v5 or v6 libraries.
+Generated code can be run using net5 or net6, and the respective Solnet version >=5.0.3 or >=6.0.3 libraries.

 ## Instructions